Jay4869/NYC-Taxi-FHV-Project/README.md

 # NYC Taxi & FHV Project

-This repo provides the entire statistical analysis and machine learning pipeline, including data processing, comprehensive exploratory analysis, hypothesis testing to study the consumer behavior, traffic issue, weather effect, and predict the travel time of taxi and for-hire vehicle (Uber, Lyft, Via) trips between two points in New York City.
+This repo provides the entire statistical analysis and machine learning pipeline, including data processing, comprehensive exploratory analysis, hypothesis testing to study the consumer behavior, traffic, weather effect, and predict the travel time of taxi and for-hire vehicle (Uber, Lyft, Via) trips between two points in New York City.

 # Data